Noroff-FEU-Assignments/project-exam-1-MariuszRozycki/README.md

 ## Description

 The goal of the project was to put into practice the skills learned over first year of studies. <br>
-This project is made as a semester first exam.
+This project is made as a first year exam.
 The content for website is stored on a WordPress used as a Headless CMS.
 Trip Blog is using WordPress to provide an API and add content for the blog.
 To build this blog I used pure Java Script, HTML, CSS and I made a call to the WordPress REST API to fetch the data.